ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 If the gums are effected, wash the
 month with brine.
 If the teeth be
 covered with tartar, wash them twice
-a day with salt and water
+a day with salt and water.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:wvu:batch_wvu_jacklin_ver01:data:sn86092182:00514157479:1882010701:0967/pct:17.873680,60.291235,12.335618,14.561747/!600,600/0/default.jpg"/>
 </td>